Canoa: A Shameful Memory

-Canoa: A Shameful Memory (Canoa: memoria de un hecho vergonzoso) is a 1976 Mexican drama film directed by Felipe Cazals, based upon the San Miguel Canoa Massacre.
+Canoa: A Shameful Memory (Canoa: memoria de un hecho vergonzoso) is a 1976 Mexican docudrama film directed by Felipe Cazals and starring Enrique Lucero, based upon the 1968 San Miguel Canoa massacre.

+The film won the Grand Jury Prize at the 26th Berlin International Film Festival and was nominated for five Ariel Awards including for Best Picture and Best Director, and winning one for Best Story.
+In 1994, the film ranked 14th on the list of the 100 best films of Mexican cinema.

 Plot

 The film is a dramatic re-enactment of real-life events that took place in 1968 in the small village of San Miguel Canoa in Puebla, Mexico.
 There, a group of five young employees of the Autonomous University of Puebla intended to spend the night en route to a hike up La Malinche.
-The group was viciously set upon by villagers who had been manipulated by a local right-wing priest to believe them to be Communist revolutionaries and deserved lynching.
+The group was viciously set upon by villagers who had been manipulated by a local right-wing priest, Enrique Meza Pérez, to believe them to be Communist revolutionaries and deserved lynching.

 The film is shot in a documentary style and examines the pervasive atmosphere of repression in the country following wide-spread protests over the government's spending on the 1968 Summer Olympics, eventually leading to a massacre of hundreds of protestors in Mexico City.